DanilSuits/probabilityKata/log.md

 well.
 The rabbit hole goes deeper; the cutoff in this exercise is arbitrary -- yagni, perhaps.
 We aren't trying to discover a model of everything from a single use case.

+## REFACTOR

+Applying extract method to create an instance of a fair coin.